WGLab/biocluster/06 SGE administration.md

 See more explanations here: http://www.gridengine.info/2008/01/20/understanding-queue-error-state-e/

 When machine restarts yet nodes are still full, use `qstat -u "*"` to show whose jobs are in dr state, then qdel these jobs

+If a node continues to be in E state after clearing the error multiple times by qmod, then it is likely that there is a hardware error.
+In this case, try `rocks set host runaction compute-0-0 action=memtest` and restart the node to check for potential issues.

 ## Check error messages from SGE